SEAFORTH GREYHOUND STADIUM SUMMAR

 EVIDENCE LEFT TODAY——————-Nothing known of.

 The Seaforth Greyhound Stadium was found roughly four miles north of Liverpool City Centre in a very industrious area close to the docks, and became the fourth and last track to open in the city’s boundaries.
 The track was situated along Church Road in the district of Waterloo, set back behind the now vacated International Hotel, which today stands derelict along side the A565 Crosby Road.
 The stadium was constructed on open land in 1932, with its first meeting coming on the 25th of February 1933.
 Although beginning its existence as an NGRC track it reverted back and forth as an independent track a number of times during its lifetime.
 Although generally overshadowed by Liverpool’s more luxurious tracks at Stanley and White City, it sometimes lacked in attracting enough greyhounds to fill the card and often featured four dog races.
 It staged race distances of 300 and 500 yards, with the greyhounds chasing an inside Sumner type hare.
 September 1934 witnessed the arrival of Speedway Racing at Seaforth, but with the bends being to tight, the cinder track gave great concern regarding safety to its riders, seeing the venture last for just twelve months only before being withdrawn.
 It also became the home to amateur football with Bootle Football Club hosting Lancashire Combination fixtures there between 1948 and 1953.
 In 1950 the Seaforth track opted out of NGRC racing and began operating as a flapping track for the first time with the hope of attract more entrants.
 But like most tracks the early 1960’s brought Seaforth’s demise, certainly due to poor attendances which brought on a last gasp effort to improve things by switching back to NGRC rules in 1964.
 But again the lack of interest, and the continuous soaring costs, contributed to the stadium being sold to developers, which in turn lead to Seaforth staging its final meeting on December 27th 1965.
 Once closed the track lay derelict for a number of years before it finally became demolished, eventually making way for new housing.
-Today part of the site is covered by houses on Church Grove, with the rest of the site having been landscaped, which sadly leaves no evidence at all of a greyhound track ever having been there.
+Today part of the site is covered by housing on Church Grove, with the rest of the site having been landscaped, which sadly leaves no evidence of the Greyhound Stadium, although sections of a concrete fence situated along Church Road may have been a boundary for the stadiums car park.

 A programme, photograph or even memorabilia for this track is required for this page, if you can help please contact me.